 Replication problems are the bane of many AD administrators’ existence.
 You make a change on one DC, and it doesn’t appear on another.
 Or worse, conflicting changes create inconsistencies across your domain.

 DNS problems cause more AD issues than you’d expect.
-AD is completely dependent on DNS functioning correctly.
+AD depends completely on DNS functioning correctly.
 If your DCs can’t resolve each other’s names, replication fails.
 It’s always DNS.
 Even when you’re sure it’s not DNS, it’s probably DNS.

-Domain Controller placement is important for performance.
+Domain Controller placement matters for performance.
 Users should authenticate against a DC that’s network-close to them.
-Having all your DCs in the London office as half your users are in Manchester is asking for trouble.
+Having all your DCs in the London office while half your users are in Manchester is asking for trouble.

 The Global Catalog needs careful consideration in multi-domain forests.
 Not every DC needs to be a Global Catalog server, but you need enough to handle authentication requests efficiently.
 It’s a balancing act between replication overhead and query performance.